-Back in college I had a boyfriend whom I’ll call, “George.”
-He was studying to be an architect, but had he pursued it, I really believe he would have been a damn fine chef.
+My college boyfriend, who I’ll call George, was studying to become an architect.
+However, had he pursued it, I truly believe he would have been a damn fine chef.
 George was a whiz in the kitchen.
 He was master at creating simple, tasty dishes on a slim budget.
-For example, he could take a boring, frozen pizza, pile on his own freshly made toppings, and turn it into a gourmet meal.
+George could take a boring, frozen pizza, pile on his own freshly made toppings, and turn it into a gourmet meal.

 One of George’s signature dishes was his short ribs.
-He’d simply dump them into a crock pot, pour in a bottle of barbecue sauce, and cook them on low for eight hours.
-They came out so tender that the meat fell right off the bone.
-Back then neither one of us had access to an outdoor grill, but George’s ribs sure satisfied our yen for barbecue.
+He’d dump them in a crock pot, pour in a bottle of barbecue sauce, and cook them on low for eight hours.
+They came out so tender the meat fell off the bone.
+Neither of us had access to an outdoor grill at the time, but George’s ribs sure satisfied our yen for barbecue.

 Over the years I’ve tweaked his recipe, ever so slightly.
 These days, with food prices on the rise, short ribs are like gold.
 However, their ugly cousin, the back rib, is cheaper and flavorful.
 They also work nicely in a crock pot.